Jazz Studies & Performance Faculty

 Nancy Marano (Voice, Ensemble)

 Education: BM, Manhattan School of Music.
+Author of book/CD set “Musicianship for the Jazz Vocalist” (Advance Music).
 Featured in a New Yorker profile by Whitney Balliett, by Dr.Billy Taylor on CBS Sunday Morning, Wall Street Journal, Jazz Improv Magazine and NPR "Crossover."
 Named "Top 4 Jazz Vocalists of the Year" by IAJE Journal in recognition of "If You Could See Us Now!"
-CD with arranger Manny Albam and the Metropole Orchestra.
-Seven CDs as leader and two as guests of Benny Carter and Dick Hyman.
-Performances: North Sea Jazz, JVC, Charlie Parker Festival with Benny Carter, Norway Floating Jazz Festival, IAJE, "Women In Jazz" at Kennedy Center, Alec Wilder Festival, Henry Mancini Institute Big Band, guest soloist with the Radio Big Band of Slovenia and WDR Radio Big Band of Koln with Michael Abene.
-Latest recording: "You're Nearer" on Munich Records, Vocal Editor of the "Bill Evans Fakebooks, Volumes I and II."
-Master classes in Rotterdam, Delft, Italy, Slovenia, Germany, Artist in Residence at The Conservatory of Amsterdam.
+CD with arranger Manny Albam w/ Metropole Orchestra.
+Eight CDs as leader and two as guests of Benny Carter and Dick Hyman.
+Performances: North Sea Jazz, JVC, Charlie Parker Festival with Benny Carter, Norway Floating Jazz Festival, IAJE, "Women In Jazz" at Kennedy Center, Alec Wilder Festival, guest soloist with Henry Mancini Institute Big Band, Radio Big Band of Slovenia and WDR Radio Big Band of Koln with Michael Abene.
+Latest recording: “Magic” w/guests Michel Legrand, Claudio Roditi.
+Vocal Editor, "Bill Evans Fakebooks, Volumes I and II."
+Master classes in Italy, Slovenia, Germany, Rotterdam, Den Haag, Groningen; Artist in Residence at The Conservatory of Amsterdam.
 A member of WPU faculty since 1986.

 Marcus McLaurine (Bass, Jazz Ensemble)